mynormh/slicks-slices/notes.md

 - Our pages components will usually be the entire page we see and then what we have inside `components/` will be reusable pieces in our pages.
 - Most of the time to change from page to page, instead of using the regular `<a>` tag, we'll use Gatsby's `<Link>` component which will render a link tag but supercharge it with other nice features.
 This performs a HTML5 pushState and instead of reloading the whole page it'll just change the component.
 - There are times when we'll want to programmatically change the page, like when somebody submits a form, then we can use Gatsby's `navigate` API .
 And if we pass `replace:true` it'll show up in the browser's history.

+## Creating Layouts in Gatsby

+- If we want a layout for all of our pages, we can create a `<Layout>` component that will render it's children along with whatever else we want as our layout.
+- Alternatively, we can create a file in our root called `gatsby-browser.js` and let Gatsby know we want it to wrap our pages in our layout component by default by hooking into the `wrapPage` element hook.
+- This will only run in the browser since `gatsby-browser` only runs when our page has been loaded and generated in the browser.
+But Gatsby also generates everything in the server (since it's server rendered) so we need to also add it to `gatsby-ssr.js`.
+- NOTE: Whenever we modify `gatsby-browser.js`, `gatsby-node.js`, `gatsby-config.js` or `gatsby-ssr.js` we need to restart the build.